-Ceramic material is an inorganic non-metallic material made by forming and sintering natural or synthetic compounds at high temperature.
+Ceramic material is an inorganic non-metallic material made by forming and sintering natural or synthetic compounds at high temperatures.
 It has both the common advantages of metal materials and polymer materials, and its fragility has been greatly improved in the process of continuous modification.
 Ceramic materials are unique in the field of materials because of their excellent properties.
 In this article, we’ll introduce two main types of ceramics: precision ceramics and traditional ceramics.

 Precision ceramics, also named advanced ceramics, are products made from high purity inorganic compounds with developed workmanship.
-Through specific processes and strict control of ingredients, precision ceramics enjoy natural bright surface and exact sizes.
+Through specific processes and strict control of ingredients, precision ceramics enjoy natural bright surfaces and exact sizes.

 With high-temperature sintering, precision ceramics gain qualities such as high strength, toughness, stiffness, and anti-corrosion.
 Their special structures and chemical compositions gift precision ceramics diverse functions, like conduction, insulation, magnetism, permeability and other combined functions.

 Precision ceramics can work as semiconductors and play an important role in chemical and biological products.

 Precision ceramics can be divided into two categories by chemical composition.
 One is pure oxide ceramics, such as aluminum oxide, zirconium oxide, magnesium oxide, beryllium oxide, thorium dioxide, etc., and the other is non-oxide ceramics such as carbide, boride, nitride and silicified.